QuickosssLabs/renaissance_mint_app/README.md

 1. Connect your wallet to Base Mainnet
 2. Ensure you have a complete set of (re:)naissance tokens
+3. Be aware that minting will burn one complete set of Renaissance tokens per Revenant
-3. Select the quantity of NFTs to mint (based on your eligible amount)
+4. Select the quantity of NFTs to mint (based on your eligible amount)
-4. Confirm the transaction in your wallet
+5. Confirm the transaction in your wallet

 ## ⚠️ Error Messages